CeON/CERMINE/README.md

 **Standalone application**

 The easiest way to process files on a laptop/server is using CERMINE as a standalone application.
 All you will need is a single JAR file containing all the tools, external libraries and learned models.
-The latest release can be downloaded from [the repository](http://maven.icm.edu.pl/artifactory/simple/kdd-releases/pl/edu/icm/cermine/cermine-impl/) (look for a file called `cermine-impl-<VERSION>-jar-with-dependencies.jar`).
+The latest release can be downloaded from [the repository](http://maven.ceon.pl/artifactory/webapp/#/artifacts/browse/simple/General/kdd-releases/pl/edu/icm/cermine/cermine-impl) (look for a file called `cermine-impl-<VERSION>-jar-with-dependencies.jar`).
+The current version is [1.12](https://maven.ceon.pl/artifactory/kdd-releases/pl/edu/icm/cermine/cermine-impl/1.12/cermine-impl-1.12-jar-with-dependencies.jar).

 The file can be directly used for extraction.
 The following command will extract the metadata and content from PDF files: